maxenceng/tutorial-baps/README.md

         3. if it's a class talent or a spec talent
 4. Spells:
     1. A spell must have:
+       1. an ID
-        1. a name
+       2. a name
-        2. a description
+       3. a description
-        3. the damage provided
+       4. the damage provided
-        4. the healing provided
+       5. the healing provided
-        5. the shielding provided
+       6. the shielding provided
-        6. a cooldown
+       7. a cooldown
-        7. if they are activated or deactivated by default (meaning it is dependent on a talent being activated)
+       8. if they are activated or deactivated by default (meaning it is dependent on a talent being activated)
-        8. if they are a passive or not
+       9. if they are a passive or not
     2. Same as the others you get the gist
-5. The talent tree:
+5. The talent tree (only in Step 2):
     1. Construct the two talent trees, one for the class and one for the spec
     2. No UI is required, only that a talent tree leads to parent(s) talents and their children.
     3. Don't do the talent switches like there is in retail, it adds unneeded complexity.